Youth & Kids Sports Injuries

 - Start core stability and postural exercises early in life.
 Gymnasts start very soon to develop excellent body control.
 This core control should also apply to other sports.

-- Make sure fields are in reasonably good condition and that protective equipment fits correctly (helmets, shoulder pads, shin guards, etc.).
+- Ensure fields are in reasonably good condition and that protective equipment fits correctly (helmets, shoulder pads, shin guards, etc.).

 When in doubt, seek expert medical advice.
 It’s better to be safe than sorry.
 In general, kids are motivated to play sports because it is fun.
 Parents and coaches who demand too much may be putting their children at risk.